DATAMATH CALCULATOR MUSEUM

 |The Segment drivers A-G and DP (Decimal Point) are connected to the display in the pictured way.|

-The keyboards of all calculators based on the TMS0950 family consist of an x/y-matrix connected to six segment-driver outputs and the keymatrix inputs K1 to K4.
+The keyboards of all calculators based on the TMS0950 family consist of an x/y-matrix connected to six or seven segment-driver outputs and the keymatrix inputs K1 to K4.
 The Power on reset is usually not connected to a key.

 Example for the TI-1250 with TMS0952: